jackwillis/lyco/README.md

 ## Local installation

 1. [Download](https://www.ruby-lang.org/en/downloads/) or check (`ruby -v`) for Ruby 2.3 or greater.
+Ruby works on Windows, but works better on Linux and macOS.

 2. [Set up](https://redis.io/topics/quickstart) or provision a Redis server.